u4507075/icd_10/README.md

 From the list of clustering algorithms, Brich seems to fullfil the criteria.
 We can set the threshold (how far of neighbour instances should be separated as a new cluster.
 Low threshold = instances within the same cluster must be very close.).

 I tested wtih drug dataset.
 It works quite well to group the similar drugs together (how close they are, depending on the threshold).
-Clustering works well to group same drugs because same drugs usually present in the same text
+Clustering works well to group same drugs because same drugs usually present in the same text.
+However, drug names can be slightly different.
+The differences are the spelling of trade names and/or drug specification.
+For example, dopamine injection has 50 and 250 milligrams forms or mitoxatone and mitoxantrone.
+Therefore, approximate match is required to group those drugs together.
 ```
 def brich_training(train):
 	chunk = 10000